Close Alert Banner

 Ontario Works clients can talk to their caseworker to ask about assistance with costs of participating in municipal recreation programs.

 Ajax: A variety of fee assistance options are based on eligibility and applicants must be Ajax residents.
-Please visit community centre customer service desks or call:
+Please visit one of the community centre customer service desks, call, or visit the Recreation Financial Assistance web page more information.

 Brock: No municipal program currently in place.
 Other partners' subsidy programs are available.